 The Role of Schooling in Perpetuating Educational Inequality: An International Perspective

-In a recent article published in Education Researcher, researchers William Schmidt, Nathan Burroughs and Richard Houang (along with Pablo Zoido of the OECD) used 2012 PISA data to explore the relationship of content coverage (OTL) to SES (socio-economic status) inequality.
+In an article published in Education Researcher, researchers William Schmidt, Nathan Burroughs and Richard Houang (along with Pablo Zoido of the OECD) used 2012 PISA data to explore the relationship of content coverage (OTL) to SES (socio-economic status) inequality.
 They found that across 62 countries OTL (opportunity to learn) has a significant impact on mathematics literacy scores, and the low-income students are much less likely to be exposed to rigorous mathematical content.
 In OECD and non-OECD educational systems alike, educational systems appear to be exacerbating inequalities stemming from family background rather than ameliorating them.

 Learn more about the research.

-The Textbook Navigator/Journal was developed as an integrated web-based tool that identified the Common Core Mathematics standards addressed in each lesson of the 34 mathematics textbook series catalogued*.
+The Textbook Navigator/Journal was developed as an integrated web-based tool that identified the Common Core Mathematics standards addressed in each lesson of the 34 mathematics textbook series catalogued.
 Using the Navigator, teachers were able to choose a standard and find the parts of the textbook that covered it or to identify which CC standards were addressed in specific lessons in their textbook.
 If the selected textbook did not have any lessons for a given CC standard, teachers were directed to free, online resources for lessons that did address that standard.
+This project is no longer active.
+To learn more about this project:

 Program for International Student Assessment (PISA)